 Some fishes prefer colder water and some fishes like the tropical ones like warmer water.
 Usually an aquarium is considered coldwater tank if the temperature is below 70 degrees.
 One of the most common cold water species is goldfish.
 Gold fish tanks are the most common type in the entire fishkeeping hobby.
 However goldfishes are not the only coldwater species that you can keep.

 The brackish aquarium is a combination of salt water and fresh water.
 There are some fish to choose from, the most popular being the pufferfish (Tetraodon nigroviridis).
 People are generally less successful with brackish fish because it is difficult to maintain water quality, and most salt fishes are poorly housed before finally entering your aquarium.

 • Marine Aquariums

 I suggest that you should get used to caring for tropical freshwater fish for a while before venturing into marine tanks.
 The reason is, marine aquariums need salt water for the fish to survive.
-You must buy salt and mix before adding water to the tank.
+You must buy salt and prepare the saltwater mix before adding to the tank.
 There are so many small things and water parameters that should be closely monitored and controlled for a marine tank.

 Marine aquariums contain beautiful fish, colorful corals, and spectacular invertebrates.
 These specimens are generally much more expensive than tropical freshwater specimens.
 Marine fish are somewhat sensitive to water conditions, and some fish & corals need a particular diet.
 In some places, it is difficult to find a supplier or a fish store.
 Marine aquarium equipment is more expensive in general.